Ozzie-code-alt/Express/README.md

 - For Schema 'npm i express' NOTE if error again try joi@13.1.0
 - Then add nodemon "Node Monitor" package in your file globally 'npm i -g nodemon'
     - to access nodemon on terminal `nodemon <file name>`

+Copy this link into postman by using these HTTP Methods: Get - POST - PUT - DELETE

+use port 3000 with link `/api/courses/:id`